 It is a common situation that a powder diffraction dataset will not provide enough observations to allow refinement of all atoms independently.
-This is not only a problem for powder diffraction; it is usually the case in single-crystal protein structure determination as well, as few datasets for that can be collected to atomic resolution.
-When the number of parameters is not sufficient to discern individual atomic positions, it is necessary to apply constraints and/or restraints.
-Constraints simplify the crystallographic model by reducing the number of parameters.
-Restraints treat assumptions about the model as experimental observations.
+This is not only a problem for powder diffraction; it is usually the case in single-crystal protein refinement as well, as few datasets for that can be collected to atomic resolution.
+When the number of parameters is not sufficient to discern individual atomic positions, it is necessary to simplify the crystallographic model to require fewer parameters through use of constraints.
+A common constraint is to group Uiso values so that a single value is used for all atoms of a particular type or in a common bonding environment.
+Also common is to apply restraints, which effectively allows assumptions about the model to be used as if they were experimental observations.
 Examples of restraints include providing target values for bond distances and angles, or penalizing a refinement if atoms diverge from a plane.
-One common constraint is to group Uiso values so that a single value is used for all atoms of a particular type or in a common bonding environment.

 One of the more powerful types of constraints in GSAS-II is to constrain a group of atoms so that their relative positions are fixed.
 Such a group of atoms is known as a rigid body.
-The core concept behind rigid body refinement is that 3 parameters define an origin and only 3 orientation parameters are needed to locate a rigid body, so that only 6 parameters are needed to locate and orient the body, though in some cases symmetry will constrain some of these values and the number of refinable parameters will thus be reduced.
+The core concept in a rigid body refinement is that 3 parameters for an origin and 3 orientation parameters are needed to locate a rigid body, though in some cases symmetry can reduce the number of refinable parameters below 6.
 In contrast, 3 position parameters are needed for every atom in a structure on a general position.
 Thus, a four-atom group requires 12 positional parameters and a 6-atom group requires 18 positional parameters, when modeled with individual atoms, but as rigid-bodies only 6 parameters will be needed.
-Also, since the relative positions are fixed, rigid bodies result in a more chemically reasonable structure.
+Also, a more chemically reasonable result will be obtained.

 In the supplied example GSAS-II project file, a powder diffraction dataset is supplied for a sample where there are two independent copies of the chiral R-(+)-Carbidopa molecule (shown below) as well as two water molecules in the asymmetric unit.